Giftbit/lightrail-client-php/README.md

 # Lightrail Client for PHP

 This client is for Lightrail v1.
-If you're not sure what that is you probably want [the v2 library](https://github.com/Giftbit/lightrail-client-php-v2).
+If you're not sure what that is you probably want [the v2 library lightrail-client-php-v2](https://github.com/Giftbit/lightrail-client-php-v2).

 ## Features